 Penicillin is the drug of choice for pharyngeal GABHS infections.
-No isolate of GABHS has demonstrated penicillin resistance clinically.
-However, some streptococcal strains appear to have in vitro tolerance to penicillin; the clinical significance of such strains is unclear.
+No isolate of GABHS has shown penicillin resistance clinically.
+However, some streptococcal strains appear to have in vitro tolerance to penicillin (ie, significantly decreased bactericidal effect of penicillin); the clinical significance of such strains is unclear.

 Oral drugs may be used if the patient can be trusted to maintain the regimen for the required 10 days.
 Choices include

 Penicillin V 500 mg (250 mg for children < 27 kg) orally every 12 hours